yorkbill/get-support/ViewStatus.md

 ---

-{:shortdesc: .shortdesc}
-{:codeblock: .codeblock}
-{:screen: .screen}
-{:tip: .tip}
-{:note: .note}
-{:external: target="_blank" .external}
+{{site.data.keyword.attribute-definition-list}}

 # Viewing cloud status
 {: #viewing-cloud-status}

-The Status page is the central place to find details about all incidents, planned maintenance, announcements, and security bulletins about key events that affect the {{site.data.keyword.Bluemix}} platform and services.
+The [Status page](/status) is the central place to find details about all incidents, planned maintenance, announcements, and security bulletins about key events that affect the {{site.data.keyword.Bluemix}} platform and services.
 {:shortdesc}

-To get notified about key events that are specifically affecting your account, go to the [Notifications](https://{DomainName}/user/notifications) page.
+To get notified about key events that are specifically affecting your account, go to the [Notifications](/notifications) page.
 You can easily update your preferences there.
 {: tip}

 To view the Status page, complete the following steps: